Stanisław Hutten-Czapski

 Stanisław hrabia Hutten-Czapski, of Leliwa (b.
 1779 in Nyasvizh, d.
-1844 in Kėdainiai) was a Count born in the Grand Duchy of Lithuania, who later became a decorated Colonel during the Napoleonic wars.
+1844 in Kėdainiai) was a Polish Count, who later became a decorated Colonel during the Napoleonic wars.
 He was the son of Franciszek Stanisław Hutten-Czapski, the governor of Chełmno and Veronica Radziwill (1754-Unknown), sister of Prince Karol Stanisław Radziwiłł.

 Early life

 Stanisław and his brother Karol spent their childhood at the Nesvizh Castle with their uncle Prince Karol Stanisław Radziwiłł, the wealthiest magnate of Poland and Lithuania.
 They were then educated by Piarist Fathers in a college in Vilnius.

 Napoleonic Wars

 Stanisław Hutten-Czapski was in the Polish Legions.

 Invasion of Russia of 1812

 In July, 1812, Emperor Napoleon Bonaparte appointed Stanisław as Colonel and commander of the 22nd Lithuanian Infantry Regiment.
 With it, he partook in the beginning of Napoleon's invasion of Russia, fighting bravely in the battle of Kaidanava, for which he was awarded Virtuti Militari.
 During Napoleon's retreat from Russia, Stanisław fought in the battle of Berezina.